-The site map should depict site boundaries, datum, surface features, excavation units, and topography.
+The site map should depict site boundaries, datum, surface features, excavation units, and topography; a north arrow and scale should always be included.
 An easy-to-relocate, permanent datum should be established and clearly identified with the state site number.